canjs/can-define-connected-singleton/can-define-singleton.md

 - **`MyType.current`** - the current value for the singleton
 - **`MyType.currentPromise`** - the promise which should resolve to the value for the singleton

-The first time you read either of these properties, the value will be loaded by calling the `get` method on your constructor.
-The `get` method should return a promise, which will be stored on the `MyType.currentPromise` property:
+The first time you read either of these properties, the value will be loaded by calling the static `get` method on your class.
+The `get` method should return a Promise, which will be stored on the static `currentPromise` property of your class:

 ```js
 @singleton